How to Detect Unlocked Bootloader in Android Apps Using AI

 Threat-Events™ ON > In-App Defense

 When this setting is used, Appdome detects and defends against Unlocked Bootloader (same as Appdome Enforce) and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Detect Detect Unlocked Bootloader Intelligence and Control in Mobile Apps.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Detect Unlocked Bootloader Intelligence and Control in Mobile Apps.

 -